wp-plugins/mtphr-shortcodes/readme.txt

 == Changelog ==

+= 2.1.2 =
+* Added additional filters to the Metaphor Grid shortcode

 = 2.1.1 =
 * Moved custom class attribute for the icon shortcode from <i> tag to the outermost wrapper of the icon display
 * Added tax_query argument to post slider for multiple taxonomy filters